irydium/irydium/README.md

 npm run dev -- <path to file>
 ```

-This will auto-reload your site if either the irydium source files or your document changes, making it ideal for local development workflows.
+This will auto-reload your site if either the irydium source files or your document changes.

 ### Working on the site